Martijn-Sturm/sarcastinator/README.md

+# Disclaimer
+We used the code from https://github.com/SenticNet/CASCADE as basis for a small project for a course at Utrecht University.
+See the commit history for what has been adjusted by us and what has been produced by the original authors of CASCADE.

+Here Follows the README of the original CASCADE repository

 # CASCADE: Contextual Sarcasm Detection in Online Discussion Forums

 Code for the paper [CASCADE: Contextual Sarcasm Detection in Online Discussion Forums](http://aclweb.org/anthology/C18-1156) (COLING 2018, New Mexico).